-In the middle a PA-3886ps with integrated power supply (400W max.).
-For higher total power we design a special power supply.
-Just beneath it a PS-BOOSTER module with extra supply capacitors.
-All the others are PA-3886 models.

-For all, select the quality you believe suits best.

-For >400W of power per side, use a separate Power Supply!
-In order to "feed" them right, use our line or balanced buffer input modules.
+In the middle a PA-4766ps with integrated power supply (low power, 8A max!).
+Just beneath it a PS-BOOSTER "booster" module with extra supply capacitors.
+All the others are PA-4766 models.
+For all, select the quality you want.
+In order to "feed" them right use one of our line or balanced buffer input modules.

-You could random mix with our PA-4766 range for even more channels as well.
+You could random mix with our PA-3886 range for even higher power as well.